vessel-kit/vessel-kit/libs/blockchain-connection-string/README.md

 `endpoint` is a usual host-port pair. `options` are connection-specific pairs of key-value elements, as in URL query.

 ### Test Cases

-Below are manually composed examples:
+Manually composed examples are below:

 ```
 # Ethereum OpenRPC connection to Infura via HTTPS, read only
 eip155+openrpc+https://mainnet.infura.io/